Laedrianus/blocksense-price-tracker/README.md

 Connect your GitHub repo
 Set the root directory if needed (e.g. /)
 Click Deploy

-⚠️ Current Limitations
-🔐 Blocksense oracle API is not yet publicly accessible.
-Currently, price data is fetched via the CoinGecko API.
-🤖 The "Custom Feed Creator" page simulates feed logic but does not submit to a real oracle network yet.
-These will be replaced with actual Blocksense endpoints once available.

 Future Plans
 Replace CoinGecko with native Blocksense endpoints